 He leaves to cherish his memory, his father Edward David Stroud, Sr ( Delores), sisters Sabrina Stroud Toney and Tracie Brown (Andrew), two step- sisters Shawndra Williams and Kaila Walker, five nieces Jade Stroud, Halen Toney, Kalen Toney, Shiri Walker and Mahogani Brown, three nephews Christopher Williams, Jalen Williams and Caleb Brown, a devoted and loving uncle Gregory Bolton, uncle Lilman Stroud, Jr. ( Joyce), two aunts Vivian Ray and Patricia Stroud, wonderful cousins Jessica Powers and Porshia McFarland, and a host of cousins, family and friends.

-To send flowers to Mr. Edward D. Stroud Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Edward D. Stroud Jr., please visit our floral store.